dabg3/SPT-trust-model/README.md

 It can be found [here](http://www.jatit.org/volumes/Vol96No11/27Vol96No11.pdf)

 ## Status
 Currenlty It's been closed-sourced due to licensing issues.
-It will be release as OSS again once I solve those.
+It's gonna be released as OSS again once I solve those.